Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/generate/skin.rst

 Skin Modifier
 *************

-The Skin modifier uses vertices and edges to create a skinned surface, using a per-vertex radius to better define the shape.
+The Skin Modifier uses vertices and edges to create a skinned surface, using a per-vertex radius to better define the shape.
 The output is mostly quads, although some triangles will appear around intersections.